LoeschRy/finalproject/README.md

 ### Difficulties or opportunities you encountered along the way.

 The toughest part was making it so the user could actually have input for the questions.
 In Processing there was a keyPressed method that could be used for user input but I wasn't able to figure that out.
 Instead, I went to Eclipse to use the scanner class because the scanner class couldn't be used in Processing.
 Being able to use the scanner class in Eclipse was a lot easier for me, and in the end I was able to figure it out so that the user could actually answer the questions.
+I couldn't figure out how to run an animation on eclipse because it was different than the way to do it in processng.
+Instead I printed a phrase using an if statement; if the score was 70% or above it printed a congratulatory statement, and if the score was below 70% it printed a statement of condolence.

 ### Most interesting piece of your code and explanation for what it does.